 - The smaller your light source is from your subject, the harder the lighting will appear.

-So When Should I Use Soft Or Hard Lighting?
+When Should I use Soft or Hard Lighting?

 Well, that’s pretty much up to you.
 There is no right or wrong lighting setup for any given situation, but there are some tried and true methods that have been perfected over decades in the photography world.